soudev/knowledge.mine/stuff/frontend_bibliotecas_ui.md

 * [Shifty!](http://jeremyckahn.github.io/shifty/) - is a tweening engine built in JavaScript.
 It is designed to fit any number of tweening needs

+* [[GitHub] colintoh / skylo](https://github.com/colintoh/skylo) - Twitter Bootstrap Extension to add progress bar at the top of the page

 ### JQuery